This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This is a community pharmacy located in the town centre of Leyland in Lancashire.
 The pharmacy dispenses NHS prescriptions, private prescriptions and sells over-the-counter medicines.
-It also provides a range of services including seasonal flu vaccinations, and a private prescribing service using a pharmacist independent prescriber.
+It also provides a range of services including the NHS Pharmacy First service, seasonal flu vaccinations, and a private prescribing service using pharmacist independent prescribers.
 The pharmacy supplies some medicines in multi-compartment compliance packs to people to help them take their medicines at the right time.

 Inspection summary findings